JeanBaptisteServais/Jojo-detector-/README.md

 Now we have our objects from internet and we'll try to make a learning to the program and finally detect our unknows objects.

-We'll download 200 objects of this last search.
+We'll download 200 objects of this last search thank to <strong>penseeartificielle/google-image-scrapping</strong>.